 - Plan out a thank you gift for the presenters.
-We gifted the presenters with a school branded coffee mug.
-There are a lot of great cost effective DIY thank you ideas on Pinterest.
+We gifted the presenters with a school-branded coffee mug.
+There is a lot of great cost-effective DIY thank you ideas on Pinterest.

 - Select students in each session to formally welcome and thank each presenter.

 - Set up a refreshments area for the presenters to get coffee, tea, juice, or cookies and a place for them to store their outdoor apparel.

 Hosting a Virtual Career Day

 If your school is not able to put on a full in-person career day, modify the event so that it can be virtual.
 Use Google Meet, Microsoft Teams or Zooms to host your career day speakers via video chat.
 You might be able to get more students to see each presentation as the feedback might be able to be broadcast into multiple classrooms at once depending on the tech setup.
 A virtual career day can happen – you just need to think outside the box.